 This sign apparently dates from the opening of the bus station in 1938.

-United were formed in 1912 before becoming Tees & District in 1990 then eventually becoming the ubiquitous multi-national Arriva around 1998.
+United were formed in 1912, eventually being absorbed into the multi-national Arriva around 1998.

 You can find thousands of photos of United buses in this dedicated Flickr group.

 On the wall of its 1966 replacement can be found some original stonework from the New Marske Institute.